 Maintain a Healthy Potassium Level

-Thiazide diuretics, and especially loop diuretics, may cause an excessive loss of potassium from your body.
+Thiazide and loop diuretics may cause an excessive loss of potassium from your body.
 To help prevent this, your doctor may recommend that you:

 - Take a potassium supplement.

-To prevent the loss of too much water and potassium, tell your doctor if you become sick, especially with severe or continuing vomiting or diarrhea .
+To prevent the loss of too much water, sodium, and potassium, tell your doctor if you become sick, especially with severe or continuing vomiting or diarrhea .

 Do not make any dietary changes, even if you are on a special diet, without talking to your doctor first.
 Some diuretics do not cause potassium loss and may not require any dietary adjustment.